runnndmc/eloquent-js/values-types-operators.md

 JavaScript uses a fixed number of bits - 64
 These bits are used to store a single number value.
 These bits also store negative numbers so one bit indicated the sign of the number.
-Some bits are also used to stope the position of the decimal point.
+Some bits are also used to stop the position of the decimal point.

 <br></br>

 ### Arithmetic

-When operators appear together without parentheses, the order in which they are applied is determined bu the _precedence_of the operators.
+When operators appear together without parentheses, the order in which they are applied is determined bu the _precedence_ of the operators.

 example: / & * have the same precedence
          _ & + have the same precedence

 When multiple operators with the same precedence appear next to eachother, they are applied left to right.

-When in doubt, just add paretheses!
+When in doubt, just add parentheses!

-**Modulo** or the % symbol is used to represent the remander operation.
+**Modulo** or the % symbol is used to represent the remainder operation.

 example: X % Y is the remainder of dividing X by Y